syncfusion-content/wpf-docs/wpf/Docking/MDI-TDI-functionalities.md

 ## Rearrange position of document items with auto scrolling

-You can move TDI document items beyond the non-visual items by setting the `EnableAutoScroll` property value as `true`.
-Drag the required item over the overflow button (with three dots) or beyond the overflow button to control's end width.
+You can easily move or rearrange TDI document items when there are several document items by setting the `EnableAutoScroll` property value as `true`.
+Drag the required document item to overflow button (with three dots) to autoscroll.
 The default value of `EnableAutoScroll` property is `false`.

 {% tabs %}